Corruption: Definitions and scales

 Stephen D. Morris, a professor of politics, wrote that political corruption is the illegitimate use of public power to benefit a private interest.
 Economist Ian Senior defined corruption as an action to secretly provide a good or a service to a third party to influence certain actions which benefit the corrupt, a third party, or both in which the corrupt agent has authority.
 World Bank economist Daniel Kaufmann extended the concept to include "legal corruption" in which power is abused within the confines of the law—as those with power often have the ability to make laws for their protection.
 The effect of corruption in infrastructure is to increase costs and construction time, lower the quality and decrease the benefit.

 Corruption is a complex phenomenon and can occur on different scales.
 Corruption ranges from small favors between a small number of people (petty corruption), to corruption that affects the government on a large scale (grand corruption), and corruption that is so prevalent that it is part of the everyday structure of society, including corruption as one of the symptoms of organized crime (systemic corruption).
+"Corruption of the rich" is particularly hard to measure and largely excluded from conventional metrics like the CPI.

 A number of indicators and tools have been developed which can measure different forms of corruption with increasing accuracy; but when those are impractical, one study suggests looking at bodyfat as a rough guide after finding that obesity of cabinet ministers in post-Soviet states was highly correlated with more accurate measures of corruption.

+Petty theft, grand theft, speed money, access money

+Political economist Yuen Yuen Ang "unbundles corruption" into four types, encompassing both petty and grand corruption as well as legal and illegal versions: petty theft, grand theft, speed money, access money.
+According to her definition, speed money "means petty bribes that businesses or citizens pay to bureaucrats to get around hurdles or speed things up."
+This is the kind of corruption associated with the "efficient grease hypothesis," which economists found burdensome to businesses in practice.
+Ang defines access money as "high-stakes rewards extended by business actors to powerful officials, not just for speed, but to access exclusive, valuable privileges."
+Most theories about bribery focus on speed money, but neglects access money.
+"From a businessperson's point of view, access money is less a tax than an investment... making it more sludge than grease."
+The Unbundled Corruption Index measures the prevalence of these four types of corruption.

+Whereas corruption with theft and speed money is endemic in poor countries, access money can be found in both poor and rich countries.